ionic-team/ionic-docs/docs/vue/slides.md

 ## Swiping with Style

 Next, we need to import the base Swiper styles.
-We are also going to import the styles that Ionic provides which will let us customize the Swiper instance using the same CSS Variables that we used with `ion-slides`.
+We are also going to import the styles that Ionic provides which will let us customize the Swiper styles using the same CSS Variables that we used with `ion-slides`.

 We recommend importing the styles in the component in which Swiper is being used.
 This ensures that the styles are only loaded when needed: